|

 Burst EDO - A variant on EDO DRAM in which read or write cycles are batched in bursts of four.
 Burst EDO bus speeds will range from 40MHz to 66MHz, well above the 33MHz bus speeds that can be accomplished using Fast Page Mode or EDO DRAM.

-BGA Ball Grid Array - a square package with solder balls on the underside for mounting.
+Ball Grid Array - a square package with solder balls on the underside for mounting.
 Use of BGA allows die package size to be reduced by allowing more surface area for attachment.
 Smaller packaging allows more components to be mounted on a module making greater densities available.
 The smaller package improves heat dissipation improving performance.
 See CSP and FBGA.

 Binary